 cf. current employee. cf. newly hired employee.

+Employee Identification Number

+See EIN.

+employee recognition activity

+Any activity entered into to accomplish the ends of an Employee Recognition Program.

+Employee Recognition Program

+A set of procedures adopted by a State agency to recognize and award the performance, achievement and longevity of certain employees.

+Employee Time Entry

+See ETE.

+employee-owned wireless device

+A wireless device owned by an employee but used partially or wholly to support State business and for which use the employee is partially or wholly reimbursed by the State.

+employee travel card

+See ETC

+employer

+For purposes of ACR, An agency engaging the services of a contracted or reemployed retiree.

+employing agency

+The agency in control of the employee's master pay record and responsible for seeing that the employee is paid.

+encryption

-Employee Identification Number See EIN. employee recognition activity Any activity entered into to accomplish the ends of an Employee Recognition Program.
-Employee Recognition Program A set of procedures adopted by a State agency to recognize and award the performance, achievement and longevity of certain employees.
-Employee Time Entry See ETE. employee-owned wireless device A wireless device owned by an employee but used partially or wholly to support State business and for which use the employee is partially or wholly reimbursed by the State. employee travel card See ETC employer For purposes of ACR, An agency engaging the services of a contracted or reemployed retiree. employing agency The agency in control of the employee's master pay record and responsible for seeing that the employee is paid. encryption Process of converting information into an unintelligible form except to holders of a specific cryptographic key.
-See cryptographic key. encumber To reserve funds in anticipation of an expenditure. entity Any individual, partnership, corporation or unit of government that can engage in any form of economic activity. encumbrance A reservation of funds in anticipation of an expenditure (also see purchase order).
+Process of converting information into an unintelligible form except to holders of a specific cryptographic key.

+See cryptographic key.

+encumber To reserve funds in anticipation of an expenditure. entity Any individual, partnership, corporation or unit of government that can engage in any form of economic activity. encumbrance A reservation of funds in anticipation of an expenditure (also see purchase order).
 An encumbrance will reduce the available appropriation and allotment.
-An obligation in the form of any purchase order, contract or other commitment which is chargeable to an appropriation or any other authorized fund source and for which part of the fund
+An obligation in the form of any purchase order, contract or other commitment which is chargeable to an appropriation or any other authorized fund source and for which part of the fund source is reserved.

-Section 95 Lists Issued 06/15/20 52 of 181 Dago Topic 05 Gloss

-Sá ary Page 58 of 181 source is reserved.
 Encumbrances represent commitments related to contracts not yet performed and are used to control expenditures and to enhance cash management.
 The encumbrance obligation is formalized in AFIS by entering the transaction into the system with an encumbrance document.
-It ceases to be an encumbrance when paid or canceled.
-A fund whose principal must remain unspent, but whose income may be expended.
-An enterprise fund is used to report activities described as business-type activities.
-A suite of integrated business management software applications that store and report upon various financial and operational activities.
-The amount of payment to which a state or local government is entitled as determined by the Federal government pursuant to the applicable allocation formula.
-A separate economic unit, subject to financial measurement for accounting purposes.
-An individual, partnership, corporation, government, unit of government or political subdivision that can engage in any form of economic activity.
-The record or the recording of a financial transaction in its appropriate account, book of account, or financial system.
+It ceases to be an encumbrance when paid or canceled. endowment fund A fund whose principal must remain unspent, but whose income may be expended. enterprise fund An enterprise fund is used to report activities described as business-type activities. enterprise resource planning A suite of integrated business management software applications that store and report upon various financial and operational activities. entitlement The amount of payment to which a state or local government is entitled as determined by the Federal government pursuant to the applicable allocation formula. entity A separate economic unit, subject to financial measurement for accounting purposes.
+An individual, partnership, corporation, government, unit of government or political subdivision that can engage in any form of economic activity. entry The record or the recording of a financial transaction in its appropriate account, book of account, or financial system. equipment For Federal grant purposes, "equipment" means tangible personal property (including information technology systems) having a useful life of more than one year and a per-unit acquisition cost which equals or exceeds the lesser of the capitalization level established by the non-Federal entity for financial statement purposes, or \$5,000.